 In Linda’s case, we’ve developed an action plan to reduce her immediate levels of pain and soreness and then start working on her muscle strength deficits, kneecap mobility and muscle lengthening.

 If you’re suffering from knee pain whilst walking and its affecting your enjoyment of the great outdoors, we would always recommend a thorough assessment from one of our very experienced Chartered Physiotherapists, to establish a diagnosis, the cause and develop a plan to sort the issue out, just like we’ve done with Linda.

-In addition to skilled physiotherapy treatment, you may also want to consider using walking poles.
-Love them or hate them, they can definitely help with knee pain.
-Poles help lessen the forces on your lower body, especially when you’re going downhill.
 Rather than your knees and ankles taking the brunt, poles allow for some of the load to be redistributed to your arms and shoulders.